 Ligaments are the strong fibrous bands that limit the amount of movement available at each spinal level.
 Stretching ligaments too far or too quickly will tear them with subsequent bleeding into the surrounding tissues, causing swelling and pain.
-Awkward lifting, sports injuries, and motor vehicle accidents are very common causes.
+Awkward lifting, sports injuries, and motor vehicle accidents are prevalent causes.
 Just as in other regions of the body, physiotherapy hastens ligament healing and relieves pain so that you can enjoy life again as soon as possible.

 More info: Back Ligament Sprains

 A bulging disc injury is a common spine injury sustained to your spine’s intervertebral disc.
-Spinal discs are the shock-absorbing rings of fibrocartilage and glycoprotein that separate your bony vertebral bodies while allowing movement at each spinal level, and enough room for the major spinal nerves to exit from the spinal canal and travel to your limbs.
+Spinal discs are the shock-absorbing rings of fibrocartilage and glycoprotein that separate your bony vertebral bodies while allowing movement at each spinal level and enough room for the major spinal nerves to exit from the spinal canal and travel to your limbs.

 More info: Bulging Discs